 Working For Design Agencies: What Web Design Grads Can Expect

-For new graduates, getting a job at a web design or graphic design agency is the best way to gain experience, as you’ll learn from professionals who have been working in the industry for many years.
+For new graduates, getting a job at web design or graphic design agency is the best way to gain experience, as you’ll learn from professionals who have been working in the industry for many years.
 Most agencies keep fairly regular office hours, and designers work in small teams with clearly defined roles.
 Agency work provides a fixed stable income and offers any graduate of a web design training program the opportunity to further build his or her portfolio with an established client base.

 Pursuing A Career In Web Design At A Large Corporation